 For the filling

-5 tbsp apricot preserves (i used homemade preserve)
+5 tablespoon apricot preserves (i used homemade preserve)

 - Grease two 8”x 4” loaf tin with a little oil.
 I used one big 10 x 5 inch loaf pan.